joslane/Greek_Parsing_Practice/README.md

    npm install
    ```

 3. Set up the SQL database using the data and queries provided in the "data" folder.
-My procedure is as follow:
+My procedure is as follows:
    * Set up a database in SQL Server Management Studio
    * Run the provided queries in the SetupScripts.sql file
    * Connect the data provided in the RawData.xlsx file using Microsoft Access